ying-jeanne/ying-jeanne/README.md

 🚀 **Software Engineer | Distributed Systems | Observability**

-I'm a software engineer passionate about **scalability, distributed systems, and observability**.
+I'm a senior software engineer passionate about **scalability, distributed systems, and observability**.
 I have experience working on high-performance monitoring systems like **Grafana/Mimir**.

 ### 🔹 What I Work On
 - **Observability & Monitoring** – Instrumentation, OpenTelemetry, Grafana Mimir